SPYG Dividend: Yield, Schedule, and What to Expect

 Short answer

-SPYG's approximate approximately 0.5% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks S&P 500 Growth Index and passes through the dividends of its holdings, typically quarterly, minus a 0.04% expense ratio.
+SPYG's approximate approximately 0.5% yield (as of early 2026) makes it a growth-first, low-yield fund, about $50 a year on a $10,000 position before tax.
+It tracks S&P 500 Growth Index and passes through the income its holdings generate, usually quarterly, net of the 0.04% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SPYG is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with State Street Global Advisors (SPDR).
+Yield is a recent snapshot, not a promise; verify the current figure with State Street SPDR.

 How does the SPYG dividend work?

-SPYG holds the companies in S&P 500 Growth Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.04% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SPYG holds what is in S&P 500 Growth Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.04% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 SPDR Portfolio S&P 500 Growth ETF (SPYG) tracks the S&P 500 Growth Index, which splits the S&P 500 into a growth sleeve based on three factors: sales growth, the ratio of earnings change to price, and momentum.
 The result is a portfolio of roughly 150 large-cap U.S. names concentrated in the fastest-growing parts of the index.
 Because the S&P 500 is dominated at the top by megacap technology companies, SPYG ends up with more than half of its weight in technology, plus a large communication services allocation, and the bulk of its assets sit in a handful of names like NVIDIA, Microsoft, Apple, Alphabet, and Broadcom.
 Run by State Street, the fund carries one of the lowest expense ratios in the category at 0.04% and pays a small dividend, since growth companies tend to reinvest rather than distribute cash.
 It is a passive, market-cap-weighted way to lean into the growth style without picking individual stocks.